NJACKWinterOfCode/NJACKWinterOfCode.github.io/README.md

-# NWoC 2019 Website
+# NWoC Website
-Website for NJACK Winter of Code 2019.
+Website for NJACK Winter of Code.